rdkcentral/rdk-halif-test-rmf_audio_capture/docs/pages/rmfAudioCapture_L2_Low-Level_TestSpecification.md

 - `OEM`  \- Original Equipment Manufacture
 - `SoC`  \- System on a Chip

-### Definitions

-  - `ut-core` \- Common Testing Framework <https://github.com/rdkcentral/ut-core>, which wraps a open-source framework that can be expanded to the requirements for future framework.

 ### References

 - `High Level Test Specification` - [rmf-audio-capture_High-Level_TestSpec.md](rmf-audio-capture_High-Level_TestSpec.md)

 ## Level 2 Test Procedure